robertruse/twitter-homepage/README.md

 # Twitter Homepage
-This practice project was created to learn HTML and CSS.
+This practice project was created to sharpen my HTML5 and CSS3 skills.

 ## Technologies
-* HTML
+* HTML5
-* CSS
+* CSS3

 ## Live Page
 You can view the live page [here](https://robertruse.github.io/twitter-homepage/).